 • Rest: This may involve immobilizing the arm with an elbow brace.
 You would also stop any activity using your elbow to prevent further damage.

 • Compression: You can apply pressure to the injured area using an elastic bandage.
-This also can help reduce swelling.
+This can also help reduce swelling.

 • Elevation.
 Raising your injured arm above your heart level helps to reduce pain, swelling, and throbbing sensations.